jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 ## Introduction to Workflow Orchestration

-Workflow Orchestration refers to the process of organizing, managing, and automating complex workflows, where multiple tasks or processes are coordinated to achieve a specific outcome.
+Workflow Orchestration refers to the process of organizing, managing, and automating complex workflows, where multiple tasks are coordinated to achieve a specific outcome.
 It involves ensuring that tasks are executed in the correct order, handling dependencies between them, and managing resources or systems involved in the workflow.

 Key characteristics of workflow orchestration include: